 All students should report to the Office of Health Services for treatment of any illness or injury no matter how minor it may seem.
-A Student Injury Report Form should be completed by the student to document any injuries.
-If the Health Service is closed, students should contact their Residence Hall Coordinator or Resident Advisor or in an extreme emergency, Public Safety will direct the student and arrange transportation to an appropriate medical facility.
+A student injury report form should be completed by the student to document any injuries.
+If the Health Service is closed, students should contact their Residence Hall Coordinator or Resident Advisor, or in an extreme emergency, Public Safety will direct the student and arrange transportation to an appropriate medical facility.

 In instances where students are rendered medical treatment without informing the appropriate University personnel or Health Services at the time of incident, the student should report to Health Services immediately following medical treatment.
-If a student is admitted to the hospital, a member of the family, friend or roommate should notify Health Services in person or at the following numbers 484-365-7338 or 7330.
-As well, a Discharge Summary of Treatment and Instructions should be brought to Health Services.
+If a student is admitted to the hospital, a member of the family, friend or roommate should notify Health Services in person or at the following number 484-365-7338.
+As well, a discharge summary of treatment and instructions should be brought to Health Services.